CraryPrimitiveMan/awesome-with-star/awesome/matteocrippa_awesome-swift.md

 * [CommandLine](https://github.com/jatoben/CommandLine) :penguin: - Library for creating command-line interfaces.
 * [Guaka](https://github.com/nsomar/Guaka) :penguin: - The smart and beautiful (POSIX compliant) command line framework.
 * [LineNoise](https://github.com/andybest/linenoise-swift) :penguin: - A zero-dependency replacement for readline.
+* [nef](https://github.com/bow-swift/nef) - A set of command line tools that lets you have compile time verification of your documentation written as Xcode Playground. :star:64
 * [Progress.swift](https://github.com/jkandzi/Progress.swift) :penguin: - Add beautiful progress bars to your command line.
 * [SwiftCLI](https://github.com/jakeheis/SwiftCLI) :penguin: - A powerful framework that can be used to develop a CLI.
 * [Swiftline](https://github.com/nsomar/Swiftline) - A set of tools to help you create command line applications. :star:1117